worldbank/gld/Support/B - Country Survey Details/TUR/HLFS/education.md

 ## Choices made

-Initially, the data was harmonized to reflect the most dissagregated level of education according to the ISCED categories.
-In the harmonization file we call this educat7.
-As a result of the above the harmonization team decided to take in consideration the changes in the education reform for the years 2000 to 2019.
-In particular the age of entry to formal education was considered 6 across all the files.
-The changes coming from the 4+4+4 to the structure of formal education were particularly adress for the primary education group.
-As a result, files from 2000 to 2013 have a different structure to those from 2014 to 2019 for educat7. the user  can choose to create the category educat7 if they wish using the guidance below.
+Initially, the data was harmonized to reflect the most disaggregated level of education according to the [ISCED categories](https://ec.europa.eu/eurostat/statistics-explained/index.php?title=International_Standard_Classification_of_Education_(ISCED)).
+In the harmonization file we called the lower level of disaggregation educat7.
+The GLD team wanted to capture Turkey education reforms for the years 2000 to 2019.
+In particular, the changes in the age of entry to formal education which for GLD had been set to 6 years old across all the files.
+The changes coming from the 4+4+4 to the structure of formal education were particularly addressed for the primary education group.
+As a result, files from 2000 to 2013 have a different structure to those from 2014 to 2019 for educat7.
+However, as of December 2022, the team has discontinued the used of educat7 and instead shifted to educat4 to have a more precise variable.
+However, the user can create the category educat7 if they wish using the guidance below.

 Figure 1 .
 HLFS 2000 to 2013: